dualcube/moodle-block_my_enrolled_courses/README.txt

 To install, place all files in /blocks/my_courses and visit /admin/index.php in your browser.

-This block is written by Dualcube <admin@dualcube.com>.
+This block is written by DualCube <admin@dualcube.com>.